Chapter 1 : Part I

 “You’re an old man, now,” James says lightly, though Sirius knows there’s truth to the statement.

-James is still twenty-one years old, will always be
+James is still twenty-one years old, will always be twenty-one.

 Sirius looks down at his own body and feels something akin to shame.
 He can see the way the years have aged his body, his skin, his bones; every inch of him marked by grief and a lifetime without hope, without faith.